-No warranty claims will be considered if the hearing aid shows normal wear and tear, improper handling or care, exposure to chemicals, immersion in water or undue stress.
-In case of damage caused by third parties or non-authorized service, the Phonak warranty is null and void.
-This warranty does not cover services performed by a hearing care professional at his or her workplace.
+This warranty does not cover damage from improper handling or care, exposure to chemicals or undue stress.
+Damage caused by third parties or non-authorized service centers renders the warranty null and void.
+This warranty does not cover any services performed by a hearing care professional in his/her office.